chopdicemince/chopdicemince.github.io/_posts/2018-07-14-python-perl-humor.md

 Tooltip: I wrote 20 short programs in Python yesterday.
 It was wonderful.
 Perl, I'm leaving you.
 ```

-The text of the commic strip is below:
+The text of the comic strip is below:

 ```
 Person A: You're flying!
 How?